charliechauri/photo-gallery/README.md

 It uses react as frontend framework, bootstrap for UI and axios to make http requests.

+This project has been built with node v9.4.0, I recommend to use [nvm](https://github.com/creationix/nvm) for managing different node versions in MacOS and linux.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Table of Contents